Is Melbourne Tap Water Safe to Drink in 2026? What's In It

 Disinfection (Chlorine)

-Chlorine remains in the water as a residual disinfectant.
-You can taste and smell it at the tap.
-Levels vary by distance from the treatment plant.
+Chlorine remains as a residual disinfectant – tasteable and smellable at the tap; levels vary by distance from the plant.

 Disinfection (Chloramine)

-A longer-lasting disinfectant used in some supply areas, particularly Melbourne’s western suburbs
+A longer-lasting disinfectant is used in some areas, especially the western suburbs

-Chloramine (chlorine bonded with ammonia) persists longer in the pipe network than chlorine.
-It is harder to remove with basic carbon filtration.
+Chloramine (chlorine bonded with ammonia) persists longer in the network and is harder to remove with basic carbon filtration.

 Fluoridation

-Fluoride is added at a target level of around 1 mg/L. Some households prefer to remove it for personal health reasons.
+Fluoride at a target of around 1 mg/L. Some households prefer to remove it.

 pH Correction

-Lime or caustic soda is used to raise pH.
-This is generally neutral in terms of taste or health impact.
+Lime or caustic soda raises pH; generally neutral for taste or health.

 UV Treatment

-The most important distinction for Melbourne homeowners is which disinfectant your area uses: chlorine or chloramine.
-This matters because chloramine is significantly harder to remove from water.
-A standard carbon jug filter or basic tap filter will remove chlorine effectively, but chloramine requires a higher-grade carbon block or catalytic carbon filter to break down.
+The most important distinction is which disinfectant your area uses: chlorine or chloramine.
+Chloramine is significantly harder to remove – a standard carbon jug or tap filter handles chlorine, but chloramine needs a higher-grade carbon block or catalytic carbon filter.
 Our guide to chlorine and chloramine in Melbourne water explains this in detail.

 Which Water Company Supplies Your Melbourne Suburb?

-Melbourne Water treats the bulk water, but three retail water companies distribute it to individual homes.
-The company that supplies your suburb determines which treatment process your water goes through, and specifically, whether your water contains chlorine or chloramine.
+Melbourne Water treats the bulk water, but three retailers distribute it.
+Your retailer determines whether your water contains chlorine or chloramine.

 Water Retailer